 A couple of dozen camp buildings are in various stages of ruin and refurbishing.
-Start at the visitors center in the rehabilitated house of the camp manager.
+Start at the Independence Mine Visitor Center (Mile 17 Hatcher Pass Rd., 907/745-2827, daily 11am-6pm mid-June-early Sept., parking $5) in the rehabilitated house of the camp manager.
 Take some time to enjoy the excellent displays: historic charts, an overview of gold mining, a “touch tunnel” complete with sound effects, and wage summaries for workers and management.
-Guided tours ($5) are given daily at 1 and 3 p.m. by park personnel.
+Park personnel lead guided tours (daily at 1pm and 3pm, $6 adults, $3 kids).
 At other times, just wander the site on your own; interpretive signs describe the various buildings.
 Independence Mine State Historical Park is a must-see on any Alaskan itinerary.

 Hikers will appreciate several excellent trails at Hatcher Pass.
 Reed Lake Trail follows Reed Creek to its headwater along a 4.5-mile path.
 The route is entirely in the alpine, with a number of campsites along the way.
 It starts from a parking area at Mile 2.5 of Archangel Road.
 The turnoff to Archangel Road is near Mile 15 of Hatcher Pass Road.
 Archangel Road is a five-mile dirt road with a gentle incline; it’s perfect for an easy bike ride.

 Just downhill from Hatcher Pass, Government Peak Recreation Area (907/746-8757) has eight miles of hiking and mountain biking trails.

 Excerpted from the Second Edition of Moon Anchorage, Denali & the Kenai Peninsula.